Meet Our Staff

 Nancy Harnum RN, MS

 Nancy is currently a student at ITEA (Institute of the Taoist Education and Acupuncture) a Five Element Acupuncture school located in Louisville CO.
 She will begin her Five Element Clinical Internship at ITEA and Calm Spirit Acupuncture from September through February and is currently accepting patients.
-Nancy will graduate from ITEA in the Spring of 2015 and sit for the National Board Exam.
+Nancy will graduated from ITEA in the December of 2016 and working through the National Boards.

-We are proud to announce that Nancy will then join the team at Calm Spirit continuing to offer Five Element Acupuncture Treatment.
+Nancy is a graduate intern specializing in Five Element Aculaser and Zero Balancing.
 Five Element Philosophy works with nature and encompasses a holistic treatment plan that includes an individual patient approach.
 An initial consultation for Traditional Diagnosis and Physical Exam will take 2 hours.
 Second and subsequent appointments will take 1-1.5 hours using moxa (burning herb) and 6-12 needles inserting and then removing.
 Gently guiding and supporting a patient toward overall health and well being.

 Education and Background